 MK Yuli Yoel Edelstein, Speaker of the Knesset;

-MK Ze’ev Elkin, Minister of Environmental Protection and Minister of Jerusalem Affairs and Heritage;
+MK Zeev Elkin, Minister of Environmental Protection and Minister of Jerusalem and Heritage; and

 “The laying of the cornerstone for the new home of the leadership programs of the Mandel Foundation here in Jerusalem is a day of celebration,” said